)>

 Conveying meaning to assistive technologies

-Using color to add meaning only provides a visual indication, which will not be conveyed to users of assistive technologies – such as screen readers.
-Ensure that information denoted by the color is either obvious from the content itself (e.g. the visible text), or is included through alternative means, such as additional text hidden with the .visually-hidden class.
+Relying on color to convey meaning creates a visual cue that assistive technologies, like screen readers, cannot perceive.
+It's essential that any information represented by color is either apparent from the content itself (e.g., the visible text) or supplemented by alternative methods, such as extra text using the .visually-hidden class.

 Live example

-Click the button below to show an alert (hidden with inline styles to start), then dismiss (and destroy) it with the built-in close button.
+Click the button below to show an alert (initially hidden with inline styles), then dismiss (and destroy) it using the built-in close button.

 html